Introduce Parameter refactoring

 In the example below, we use this refactoring to replace two occurrences of the same string with a parameter.
 The string itself is moved to the caller argument:

-If an expression that you want to pass as a parameter references symbols declared in the method body, JetBrains Rider allows you to 'en-lambda' these symbols by introducing a generic delegate parameter and using it to pass a lambda expression from the caller.
+If the expression that you want to pass as a parameter references variables declared in the method body, JetBrains Rider allows you to 'enlambda' these variables by introducing a generic delegate parameter and using it to pass a lambda expression from the caller.
 In the example below, we invoke the refactoring for the

 "The current time is: " + currentTme expression: